AshridgeTechnologies/elemento/stories/Backlog.md

 ----
 - Invalid expression -> return value required
 - Duplicate function name causes runtime error but no error in studio
-- Can call any element (eg a button) as a function in an action formula and no error is shown
 - Functions inside item components do not depend on $item $selected etc
 - P1: Item Set doesn't work in a Component - generator fails as no containingComponent at line 457
 - Components don't work with passed-in element references